danieljaderpellattiero-ve/software-architectures/README.md

 [![My Skills](https://skillicons.dev/icons?i=nextjs,react,tailwind,mongodb,flask,nodejs,py,docker,&perline=10)](https://skillicons.dev)

-A full-stack hospital management system built using **Next.js** for the frontend and **Node.js/Express** for the backend.
-It supports patient record handling, account management, and provider coordination.
-The application is fully containerized using Docker.
+A full-stack hospital management system built using **Next.js** for the frontend and Authentication and *Python/Flask** for the backend.
+It supports patient record handling, account management, and appointment making .
+The application is fully containerized using Docker compose.

 ---